-The Code applies to all areas and professions practiced at the University, and it encapsulates their respective rights and responsibilities.
-University research organizations and academic units provide more thorough and precise instructions on conducting responsible research, as well as develop and implement rules and guidelines to meet the various types of research practice and their complexities such policies and regulations must be in addition to the Code.
+The Code applies to all areas and professions practiced at the University, and encapsulates their respective rights and responsibilities.
+University research organizations and academic units provide more thorough and precise instructions on conducting responsible research, as well as develop and implement rules and guidelines to meet the various types of research practice and their complexities.